Small Group Health Insurance – Arizona

 Why offer small-group coverage in Arizona

-Recruit & retain
+Recruit and retain

 Eligibility, contributions & participation